mozilla/addons-server/README.rst

 Security Bug Reports
 --------------------

 This code and its associated production web page are included in the Mozilla’s web and services `bug bounty program`_.
 If you find a security vulnerability, please submit it via the process outlined in the program and `FAQ pages`_.
-Further technical details about this application are available from the `Bug Bounty Onramp page`_.
+Further technical details about this application are available at the `Bug Bounty Onramp page`_.

 Please submit all security-related bugs through Bugzilla using the `web security bug form`_.
 Never submit security-related bugs through a Github Issue or by email.